 - How do you determine if a customer is liable for an unauthorized transaction?
 You’ll learn practical suggestions for conducting and documenting an investigation.

 - NEW TRENDS IN DEBIT CARD FRAUD

 - Resources to educate customers about fraud prevention

 Who Should Attend?

 NOTE: This webinar will NOT address Visa or MasterCard zero liability rules; only the Federal Reg E dispute provisions are included.
-The CFPB announced on January 26, 2018 that the changes to Regulation E and Z for the Prepaid card rule has been delayed to an effective date of April 1, 2019.
+The prepaid rule became effective date April 1, 2019.
 The dispute procedures for prepaid card rules will not be included in this session.